 “Ride as much or as little, as long or as short as you feel.
 But ride.” – Eddy Merckx

 If you can ride it,

 UrbanCross Bike Racing offers something for everyone,

-whether you're into MTB Cross Country, CycloCross, BMX,
+whether you're into MTB Cross Country, CycloCross,

 Bicycle Road Racing*, Off-road Scooters and Skateboards**,